-A continuation of introductory principles and concepts of beginning watercolor.
-Special attention given to experimental techniques and history and use of egg as a binder.
+Introduces principles and concepts of watercolor at a beginning level.
+Explores the study of color, composition, and value control.
+Special attention given to experimental techniques, history, and use of eggs as a binder.

 ART191 Beginning Sculpture 3 credits (2 lec, 4 lab hrs/wk)